Landscape of Cybersecurity

 Important Things to Know About the Changing Landscape of Cybersecurity

-It’s difficult to think about any aspect of our lives that technology hasn’t impacted in a positive way.
+It’s difficult to think about the Landscape of Cybersecurity in any aspect of our lives that technology hasn’t impacted in a positive way.
 From simple things like smart devices throughout our homes to advances in science, medicine, and engineering, technology has made most things easier.

 Malware is evolving

-Typical malware is usually spread when users download a malicious email or through an infected USB drive.
+Typical malware is usually spread in this landscape of cybersecurity when users download a malicious email or through an infected USB drive.
 However, in May 2017, WannaCry spread across the globe due to a vulnerability with Windows, eventually affecting over 230,000 PCs before a patch was created.

 Different from standard malware, WannaCry was self-propagating and didn’t require any user interaction.
 Also, while the motivation for malware has typically been financial gain, WannaCry was different in that it was intended to simply wipe data.
 Unfortunately, WannaCry is still a threat due to uninstalled updates by some users.
 The lesson here is to make sure you update your software as frequently as possible or retain the services of a trusted MSP to ensure you always have the latest security patches.